 - Female condoms help to protect against most sexually transmitted infections, including HIV.

 - Female condoms can sometimes slip off or split, which is why they are not always as good as some other forms of contraception.

-In general female condoms do not cause an irritation to either the vagina or womb.
+- In general female condoms do not cause irritation to either the vagina or womb.